 Step 3 Check out the Repaired Video

 The repairing process will be complete in a few minutes.
-Once it's done, you will see a "Success " message on your computer screen.
-You can preview the video to check whether it is repaired or not.
+Once it's done, you can preview the video to check whether it is repaired or not.
 Now, save the video to a safe location.
 Do not save it in the previous location where your damaged video was saved.

 However, if the fixed video quality cannot satisfy you, you can proceed with the "Advanced Repair" feature of Repairit to make a more professional video repairing process by adding a good sample video that has the same format as the corrupted one.